-Under the most common configurations, Web Performance software will automatically detect and configure the default browser for your platform (IE on Windows, Firefox on Linux/Unix, Safari on Mac OSX).
+Under the most common configurations, Web Performance software will automatically detect and configure the default browser for your platform (IE on Windows).
 When it does not, or the configuration is unusual, it may be necessary to configure the browser manually.